DenBilokon/Assistant_PROJECT/README.md

 - **archives**: [".zip", ".gz", ".tar", “.rar”, '.7z' ]
 - **programming**: [".php", ".js", ".py", ".html", ".css"]

- During sorting, the script unzips all archives and then places them together with other files into new folders - 'images', 'documents', 'audio', 'video', 'archives'.
+ During sorting, the script unzips all archives and then places them together with other files into new folders - images, documents, audio, video, archives, programming, other.

- Runs the script using the command: <b>clean-folder {folder path}</b>
+ Runs the script using the command: `clean-folder {folder path}`

  __________________________________________________________________________________________________________________________________________________________________